Skip to Content

 Red cabbage pickled eggs

-Both the beet eggs and the red cabbage eggs are excellent in flavor and ease.
-Although beets do have sugar in them, there isn’t a lot of it that stays on the eggs.
+Both the beet eggs and the red cabbage eggs are excellent in flavor, beauty and ease.

-The problem with the beet eggs and a low carb diet is what to do with the beets themselves after the eggs are done.
 Beets are definitely not compliant with low carb, so just know this going in and use them for the juice.
-Give the whole beets to a friend or family member that isn’t following low carb strictly.
+Give the whole beets to a friend or family member who isn’t following low carb strictly.

 2 pickling jars with eggs; 1 with red cabbage and 1 with beets.